garrandall/popular-music-data/tracks/one-wing-in-the-fire-trent-tomlinson.md

   start_date: '2007-02-17'
 ---

 Daddy's been a back-row Baptist
 With his share of front-row sin
 His Saturday night still on his breathe
 Every Sunday when he'd walk in
 He's never led the Benediction
 He's never sang in the choir
 But he's an angel with no halo
 An' one wing in the fire

 Mamma lives by the Bible
 The Bible lives by the bed
 An' she's lied alone so many nights
 With scriptures in her head.
 Prayin', Good Lord, just be with him
 I know his Faith is tired
 But he's an angel with no halo
 An' one wing in the fire

 An' I know he lives a little left of livin' right
 An he's come close to goin' way to far a few times
 But I'd trade a thousand prayers
 If just one prayer would come true
 Lord, please believe in him, like I believe in you

 Daddy's always been there for me
 From T-Ball to touchdowns
 Fixed my car an' fixed my heart
 When they've been broken down
 I know he calls for more forgiveness
 Than most folks do require
 But he's an angel with no halo
 An' one wing in the fire

 An' I know he lives a little left of livin' right
 An he's come close to goin' way to far a few times
 But I'd trade a thousand prayers
 If just one prayer would come true
 Lord, please believe in him, like I believe in you

 Well, I just can't imagine
 What Heaven might be like
 If me an' Mamma make it
 Without Daddy by our side
 Lord, could you please remember
 When it's time to call us higher
 That he's an angel with no halo
 An' one wing in the fire
-Ooooh
+Oh